awalland/nvim-file-watch/README.md

 # nvim-file-watch

-I got tired of reloading open files when vibing with my good friend claude, so i asked him to write a neat little file-watch plugin, that would reload open files if they got changed by him in the background.
+I got tired of reloading open files when vibing with my good friend claude, so i asked him to write a neat little file-watch plugin for neovim, that would reload open files if they got changed by him in the background.